 ranging from 100 to 600 miles in length.
 As of today, however, with the political landscape

-quickly changing Amtrak's future again remains uncertain.
+quickly changing the carrier's future again remains uncertain.
 Unfortunately, most of the billions proposed by President Obama and the 2007 report never made it to either Amtrak or improving the country's passenger rail service in general.

 It is true that long-distance trains are very expensive to operate and maintain, however, many of these trains continue to be full, or nearly full, even though they operate with inadequate funding and are habitually late due to the fact that the run on private rail lines.
 And, likewise, over and over it is proven that if the service is offered, the passengers will come.
 For instance, ridership projections for new trains, whether they be LRT, commuter rail, or long-distance operations continually prove to be too low.
 Above and beyond everything already said, as Don Phillips said in his monthly column in Trains magazine a few years ago, either we as country decide to properly update our transportation network (including our Interstates), particularly passenger rail, or face complete gridlock as Interstate funding is barely able to keep up with the growing traffic volume.

-For more information on Amtrak please visit their website by clicking here.
+For more information on the carrier please visit their website by clicking here.
 Also, for more information about NARP please click here.
-Finally, below is an Amtrak diesel and electric locomotive roster.
-More information can be found here regarding the carrier's active roster.
+Finally, below is a historic company diesel and electric locomotive roster.
+More information can be found here regarding its active roster.
 Also, the carrier operates 12 train sets of Talgo and 20 of the Acela Express.
-Finally, for an early roster of Amtrak please click here.
+Finally, for an early roster please click here.